TUE – Medications

 Therefore, a player who has a valid TUE does not need to submit a new request to the BWF for the same substance.

-The following links to the WADA website will assist you.
+The following links will assist you.